COSC3020/mergesort-Hinckley28/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-Answer: The wost case time complexity for this mergesort algorithm would be $\Theta$(nlog n).
+Answer: The wost case time complexity for this mergesort algorithm would be $\Theta$(n^2 log n).
 1. mergesort iterates through the array where the width grows *2 each iteration = logn
-2. calculating the mid and right indexes = n
+2. calculating the mid and right indexes = constant time
-3. swapping elements in the mergeInPlace function = n / 2, n / 2 = n^2/4
+3. calling the mergeInPlace function:
-4. iterates through the array in the mergeInPlace function = n
+4. moving values into the temporary array = n
+5. copying values in the temporary array back into original array = n
-5. width is calculated to check the while loop condition = constant time
+6. width is calculated to check the while loop condition = constant time
+7. n * n * logn = n^2 log n
-6. Overall time complexity = $\Theta$(n^3 log n)
+8. Overall time complexity = $\Theta$(n^2 log n)